Cardio workouts have become phenomenal for losing weight. But how you can leverage them for faster fat loss may spark your interest.

 However, like climbing stairs that use more muscles than walking, stair climbers can add more pressure on your joints, making it harder for people with weak knees.

-Doing stair climbers every day at a moderate pace can burn off about 65 calories in 15 minutes .
+Doing stair climbers every day can burn calories, about 65 in 15 minutes .

 You can up the intensity to burn more calories by going faster or carrying heavy items.